winkm89/teachPress/readme.txt

 It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==

+= 5.0.15 - (28.09.2015) =
+* New: [tpcloud]: New parameter "author" added
+* Bugfix: Fixed a wrong definition of where clauses in some database functions under some conditions (Thanks for reporting to David Lahm)
+* Bugfix: Fixed a bug in the tinyMCE plugin which leads to wrong parameter names in shortcodes
+* Bugfix: Fixed several bugs in the copy course function

 = 5.0.14 - (24.08.2015) =
 * Changed: Spanish translation updated (Thanks to Alfonso Montejo)